karlpip/MandM-bridge/README.md

 Activate ICE and configure the secret as described at https://wiki.mumble.info/wiki/Ice.
 Fill in the murmur section in bridge.conf.

-To run the script as a service you can use the provided service file under `examples/`, just change the paths before.

 To send bigger images to murmur you have to set: \
 `imagemessagelength=0` \
 In your mumble.ini.
 This disables the length limit of messages containing images.

+### Running

+You can execute the bot like this:
+`python3 main.py`

+Or to run the script as a service you can use the provided service file under `examples/`, dont forget to set the paths accordingly.

 ## Licencse